breatheco-de/main-documentation/README.md

 Our mission is to create tools to teach how to code in a professional way.

 You can contribute to BreatheCode in two different ways:
-- Coding: Join the development of any particular project, the majority of our repositories are being actively mantain and with new versions on the pipeline.
+- *Coding*: Join the development of any particular project, the majority of our repositories are being actively mantain and with new versions on the pipeline.
-- Writing: Nobody
+- *Writing*: Help us explain the projects, how to they work and how to use them.
-- Report bugs or featuer requests: It is hard for us to keep up with all the projects
+- *Report bugs or feature requests*: Report issues you find on the application or any improvements you would like.
-- Debugging: There are a lot of issues revolving around the libraries, you can choose any bug you would like to debug
+- *Debugging*: There are a lot of issues revolving around the libraries, you can choose any bug you would like to debug

 This repository intends to describe how the entire BreatheCode repositories are distributed and you can contribute to them.